Only Shapewear CRO audit

 The recommendation is to rebuild the experience around education, confidence, and guided selling.
 The site should help customers find their compression level, shop by goal, compare shapewear types, understand recovery use cases, and feel safe purchasing through clear guarantees, reviews, fit guidance, and product-specific reassurance.

-Generic Welcome Message
+01 Generic Welcome Message Fix included

 The announcement bar says “welcome to our store,” which makes the website feel unfinished and does not communicate any meaningful value.